 For this price, you can realistically get a laptop perfectly capable of playing less-demanding games and indie games, as well as maxing out the graphics on games that were blockbusters back in the day (such as more than 10 years ago).

-Don’t get unrealistic expectations, though, as the laptops listed here are functional but basic gaming rigs.
-If you can stretch your budget, then we have a list of gaming laptops up to $1000 which will handle the latest games easily.
+Don’t set unrealistic expectations, though, as the laptops listed here are functional but basic gaming rigs.
+If you can stretch your budget, we have a list of gaming laptops up to $1000 which will handle the latest games easily.

 Specs: Full HD 15.6″ Touch Screen, 12GB Memory, AMD Ryzen 5 2500U CPU, RX Vega 8 Graphics, 256GB SSD